-I first met Danielle at the getting ready location at a house in the sunset district, where the only information I knew was that her sister lived there.
-It wasn’t until we started talking about the beautiful garden in the backyard that I learned that this was actually the family home passed down from Danielle’s parents and grandparents.
+I first met Danielle at the getting ready location at a house in the sunset district.
+But it wasn’t until we started talking about the beautiful garden in the backyard that I learned that this was actually the family home passed down from Danielle’s parents and grandparents.
 I also learned that Danielle’s parents got married at this same house and they still had the same exact sofa to this very day.
 Naturally, we decided to pull up a photo of Danielle’s mom from her wedding day and try to recreate that exact same photo.
 It was such a fun way to bring things full circle and feel Danielle’s parents’ presence on her wedding day.

 Speaking of full circle, you might notice a recurring presence of bougainvillea trees throughout this post.
 Onto story #2.
 During June of last year, around the time of his birthday, Brian decided to take Danielle on a stroll down Lombard street, where he pointed out a beautiful bougainvillea tree growing on one of the houses.
 The bougainvillea tree is Danielle’s favorite flower because it reminds her of her home in the Virgin Islands.
 Unbeknownst to Danielle, this was simply a diversion so that Brian could get down one knee and ask Danielle the question that would change their lives forever.
 For this reason, my heart will always feel warm every time I see a bougainvillea tree in SF.